 - Haveli– Havelis of the Jain merchants is a must see.
 More on that in Haveli.

 - Jain temples– the Jain temples are a treasure from the past.
-They are some of most beautiful and well preserved temples of their age.
+They are some of the most beautiful and well-preserved temples of their age.
 They have certain hours reserved only for worshippers.
-As Jains, we went at 7am, before any tourists arrived so we had the fort and temples to ourselves.
+As Jains, we went at 7 am, before any tourists arrived so we had the fort and temples to ourselves.
 We could meditate, talk to the priests and see the underground treasures.

 - Desert Experience – the desert safaris at Sam or Khuri are a lot of fun, as I’ve heard.
 We skipped the crowds in favor of our own outing, described in Dunes and Villages.
-But, to enjoy the rustic countryside its best to with a local with passion for and knowledge of Rajasthan, it’s culture, vegetation and eco system.
+But, to enjoy the rustic countryside its best to with a local with a passion for and knowledge of Rajasthan, it’s culture, vegetation, and ecosystem.

 - There are many historic sites, old capital and Jain temples around Jaisalmer that sound fascinating.
 I’ll have to return to Jaisalmer to discover them.

 We came to Jaisalmer with an SUV that met us in Jodhpur.
 It was organized by our cousin in Sardarshahr.
-But, certainly there are car rental companies everywhere that come with a experienced driver that speaks Hindi, Marwari and sometimes English.
+But, certainly, there are car rental companies everywhere that come with an experienced driver that speaks Hindi, Marwari, and sometimes English.